Wallace00V/learngittttt/readme.txt

-git is a version control system
+git is a very distributed control system

+git is free